Charter Communications: 2014–2017: Acquisition of Time Warner Cable and Bright House Networks

-2017–present: Post-TWC acquisition
+Since 2017: Post-Time Warner Cable acquisition

 On January 26, 2017, it was reported that Verizon Communications was in talks with Charter to discuss a possible buyout.
 President and CEO of Liberty Media, Greg Maffei said that they were not interested in the deal.
 The deal was rejected around the end of May 2017.
 Charter claimed that the deal was too low for them to accept, and Charter's largest shareholder Liberty Media stated that they were not ready to sell.

 In March 2017 under new FCC leadership, Charter's regulatory conditions were changed to require that Charter expand its services to 2 million households that are not currently served by any broadband provider, as opposed to requiring one million of these households to be in areas served by a competitor.
 The decision was made under goals by new chairman Ajit Pai to increase the availability of broadband in rural areas not served by high-speed Internet, but was criticized for maintaining oligopolies rather than encouraging wider competition.

 In May 2017, it was reported that Charter and Comcast had entered into an agreement to "explore working together in a number of potential operational areas in the wireless space" in respect to mobile virtual network operators (MVNOs); both providers have agreements with Verizon Wireless to re-sell its services, and Comcast announced that it would begin to do so under the brand Xfinity Mobile later in the year.
 The agreement includes a provision, lasting for one year, that requires the companies to receive consent from each other before performing wireless-related acquisitions or mergers.

 On June 21, 2017, it was reported that Charter was in talks to buy Cox Communications.

 On March 28, 2017, IBEW Local 3 went on strike, representing 1,800 employees.
-The company has proposed moving independently managed health and pension benefits to its own company plans, which union members consider would include drastic cuts for them and their families and loss of job security.
-No significant progress has been made, and the strike continues as of late December 2018.
+The company had proposed moving independently managed health and pension benefits to its own company plans, which union members considered would include drastic cuts for them and their families and loss of job security.
+The strike ended on April 19, 2022, with an outcome that some found disappointing.

 On March 12, 2018, it was reported that Softbank had purchased 5% of Charter's stock on the open market.